-Three Years Ago: Motorhead Pioneer Lemmy Kilmister Dies
+Seven Years Ago - Motorhead Pioneer Lemmy Kilmister Dies

 Perhaps Anthrax guitarist Scott Ian made the statement Lemmy would have agreed with most.
 “He lived a life of dreams and he went out on top.
 He was Motorhead and HE PLAYED ROCK & ROLL!!!”

-Loudwire contributor Jon Wiederhorn is the co-author of Louder Than Hell: The Definitive Oral History of Metal, as well as the co-author of Scott Ian’s autobiography, I’m the Man: The Story of That Guy From Anthrax, and Al Jourgensen’s autobiography, Ministry: The Lost Gospels According to Al Jourgensen and the Agnostic Front book My Riot!
+Loudwire contributor Jon Wiederhorn is the author of Raising Hell: Backstage Tales From the Lives of Metal Legends, co-author of Louder Than Hell: The Definitive Oral History of Metal, as well as the co-author of Scott Ian’s autobiography, I’m the Man: The Story of That Guy From Anthrax, and Al Jourgensen’s autobiography, Ministry: The Lost Gospels According to Al Jourgensen and the Agnostic Front book My Riot!
 Grit, Guts and Glory.

-See Where Lemmy Kilmister Ranks Among the Top 66 Hard Rock + Metal Bassists of All Time